Happy (Pharrell Williams song): Critical reception

 "Happy" was met with very positive reviews.
 Jody Rosen of Rolling Stone gave it 3.5 stars and deemed it "an instant contender for 2013's Song of the Summer".
 In a 4/5 review, Renowned for Sounds Huw Woodward said, "Happy is a rather... well... happy affair with a cheerful beat and exuberant vocal that would indicate that the former N.E.R.D. singer is finding a lot of lighthearted fun to be had in both music and life.
 'Because I'm happy, clap along if you feel like happiness is the truth' sings Williams as the jaunty rhythm gets your head nodding."
 Holly Williams of Contactmusic.com gave it four stars, praising it for being "unbelievably catchy" and "the kind of song that makes you want to dance and sing along".
 Reggie Ugwu of Billboard called the song "Contagiously peppy and brilliantly simple".

-The song was nominated for Best Original Song at the 86th Academy Awards on March 2, 2014, but lost to "Let It Go" from Frozen.
+"Happy" was nominated for Best Original Song at the 86th Academy Awards on March 2, 2014, but lost to "Let It Go" from Frozen.
 In January 2015, "Happy" was ranked at No. 13 on The Village Voices annual year-end Pazz & Jop critics' poll.

 Retrospective reviews have been more critical.
 In 2022, Far Out placed "Happy" on its "The 10 worst songs to have spent 10 weeks at Number 1 on the Billboard Hot 100" list: "Featuring nonsensical lyrics such as 'clap along if you feel like a room without a roof,' it's a fine enough song for a children's film.
 However, there was no need for such a repetitive song to receive so much general radio play."
 Writing for Stereogum in his The Number Ones column, Tom Breihan gave the song a 3/10, calling it "a repetitive song, one that keeps running its chorus back and doesn't have a proper bridge."